xlwings/xlwings-server/docs/index.md

 # xlwings Server

-xlwings Server adds Python support to Microsoft Excel without the need of a local Python installation. xlwings Server is self-hosted and runs on any platform that supports Python or Docker, including bare-metal servers, Linux-based VMs, Docker Compose, Kubernetes and serverless products like Azure functions or AWS Lambda.
+xlwings Server adds Python support to Microsoft Excel and Google Sheets without the need of a local Python installation. xlwings Server is self-hosted and runs on any platform that supports Python or Docker, including bare-metal servers, Linux-based VMs, Docker Compose, Kubernetes and serverless products like Azure functions or AWS Lambda.
 Here are a few highlights:

 - Compatible with Python 3.9+
 - Compatible with all Excel platforms, including Excel on Windows and macOS, and Excel on the web